 \end{assumption}

 The loss of the MAE is the expected mean-squared reconstruction error on the masked views:

 where the inner expectation is taken with respect to the masking distribution $P$ introduced earlier.
-In practice \eqref{eq: MAE loss} is approximated by a Monte Carlo average over minibatches of samples and independently drawn masks.
+In practice, \eqref{eq: MAE loss} is approximated by a Monte Carlo average over mini batches of samples and independently drawn masks.
 Hence, we write the empirical distribution version of the MAE loss function as: